Bone spavin: Medications

 NSAIDs, or non-steroidal anti-inflammatory drugs, may help improve the lameness in the horse.
-However, it is important to note that high doses of NSAIDs given over several days can cause kidney damage, as well as ulcers and right dorsal colitis.
+However, high doses of NSAIDs given over several days can cause kidney damage, as well as ulcers and right dorsal colitis.
 NSAIDs may also be illegal in competition, so it may be necessary to stop treatment with NSAIDs several days before the horse competes.

 Corticosteroid injections into the lower hock joints may resolve the lameness of the horse for several weeks or months.
 Again, it is important to check association rules to see if corticosteroids are not allowed in competition, so that they may be discontinued before the horse competes.

 Orthobiologics such as PRP, autologous conditioned serum, or autologous protein solution often have similar effects but without the side effects of corticosteroids.

 Tiludronic acid, a bisphosphonate, tradenames Tildren and Equidronate (UK) has been beneficial in the treatment of some cases of bone spavin.
 It is administered by slow infusion (30 mn) mixed with saline.

 Other joint medications, like hyaluronic acid and Adequan, may help alleviate the pain if the horse has mild bone spavin.
 However, they are less useful for treating moderate of severe cases.

 Nutritional supplements containing MSM, glucosamine, and other ingredients may also help horses with moderate bone spavin.